praneethmendu/assignmentW/README.md

 The search page lets you filter entries based on available parameters and displays them below.
 You can open each machine individually.
 ![alt text](https://github.com/praneethmendu/assignmentW/blob/main/images/img3.jpg?raw=true)

-The machine is page is for displaying details of an individual machine or for requesting a machine by ID
+The machine page is for displaying details of an individual machine or for requesting a machine by ID
 ![alt text](https://github.com/praneethmendu/assignmentW/blob/main/images/img4.jpg?raw=true)

 https://www.figma.com/file/P2cq6U29z5WSPqkBcVmXzt/Untitled?node-id=0%3A1